tatianegercina/FinTech/01-Lesson-Plans/05-APIs/1/Activities/05-Stu_Ice_Breakers_on_Request/README.md

 4. Execute `response_data.content` to extract the data from the request.
 Store the data in a variable named `response_content`, and output the data to the screen.

-5. Use the `json` function to format `response_content` as JSON.
+5. Use the `json` function to format `response_data` as JSON.
 Store the output as a variable named `data`.

-6. Import the `json` package, and use `json.dump` to print `response_content` to the screen with formatting.
+6. Import the `json` package, and use `json.dump` to print `data` to the screen with formatting.
 Use the `indent=4` parameter to format with indentation.

 7. Decipher the JSON data, and identify an amusing fact/joke to share with the class.
 Write it down to tell the class during the activity review.

 8. Select an element from the JSON and store it into a new variable.
-Hint: JSON attribute names are like keys in dictionaries (i.e., `response_content.fact` or `response_content.joke`).
+Hint: JSON attribute names are like keys in dictionaries (i.e., `data.fact` or `data.joke`).

 ### Challenge